-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --

-As such, an assessment was conducted to update the model to reflect the 2035 horizon year without the I-710 extension.
-This assessment concluded that there were no substantial deviations from the VMT and VT analyses with the removal of the I-710 from the model.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- the 2013 and 2017 models assumed that the I-710 extension would be constructed by 2035, which is no longer a valid assumption.
+As such, an assessment was conducted to update the model to reflect the 2035 horizon year without the I-710 extension.12 This assessment concluded that there were no substantial deviations from the VMT and VT analyses with the removal of the I-710 from the model.
 Thus, both versions of the Pasadena TDF Model are consistent with the changes to the CEQA metrics establishing VMT as the measurement of traffic impacts.
-Additionally, buildout of the CDSP Update would be within the General Plan buildout analyzed in the GP EIR.
-As such, the VMT analysis previously prepared for the GP EIR would also be applicable to the CDSP Update.
-Further, it should be noted that there is no development project identified under the proposed CDSP Update.
-Rather, future development projects would implement the land use and design modifications proposed in the CDSP Update.
+Additionally, buildout of the LPSP would be within the General Plan buildout analyzed in the GP EIR.
+As such, the VMT analysis previously prepared for the GP EIR would also be applicable to the LPSP.
+Further, it should be noted that there is no development project identified under the proposed LPSP.
+Rather, future development projects would implement the land use and design modifications proposed in the LPSP.
 Future residential development projects consisting of 50 or more dwelling units and non-residential development projects greater than 50,000 square feet in size would be required to include a VMT assessment as part the environmental documentation prepared for that project.
-As such, the proposed CDSP Update would not conflict or be inconsistent with CEQA Guidelines Section 15064.3(b), and the impact would be less than significant.
+As such, the proposed LPSP would not conflict or be inconsistent with CEQA Guidelines Section 15064.3(b), and the impact would be less than significant.